 Microblading for Hairline?

-In the past, people with thinning hairline took medical help to fill their balding head.
+In the past, people with thinning hairline took medical help to fill their balding heads.
 However, such procedures are expensive and have many loopholes.
 Microblading, on the other hand, is making waves with the smart concept of filling in brows with natural-looking hair.

 The trend is still very new but catching up fast.
-In recent times, the treatment expanded to areas a little north to the scalp.
+In recent times, the treatment expanded to areas a little north of the scalp.
 The process of scalp microblading is similar to the procedure done on the eyebrow.
 The artist or the technician draws strokes of hair on the scalp or hairline instead of on the eyebrow.

 The technician makes small cuts using hair-like strokes in the medication area.
 The next stage is embedding cosmetic pigment into the dermis.
 Most places require meeting with the aesthetician before.
 Such meetings help decide where to place the strokes and choose the right color that matches your natural color.

 Women mostly get microblading treatment on the temples, the front hairline, and the part.
 Men get microblading treatment on the crown of their heads and the temples.
 Some people also opt for full coverage procedures.

 There is no restriction on the places in Canada where microblading is available.
 Microblading treatment is available in big cities like Toronto, Vancouver, Montreal, Calgary, Ottawa, Niagara Falls, Saskatoon, Winnipeg, Halifax, and more.
 The trend has been successful in such places and is slowly spreading to other corners of Canada.